"He is one of the best." - Client Testimonial, Chambers Global

 Having worked as a law professor, a jazz promoter and a musician – and even as artistic director of an internationally-renowned folk dance company – Casey offers his clients a rare combination of recognized expertise in copyright and other intellectual property matters and first-hand experience in the business of entertainment.
-His diverse practice spans a number of related areas, including intellectual property, entertainment law, communications, advertising and marketing and fashion and apparel, with particular expertise in the collective administration of copyright.
-Casey provides transactional advice and litigation counsel to clients in the film, television, music, broadcasting, theatre, advertising, literary, newspaper, visual arts, new media and fashion industries, as well as to a number of top Canadian universities and to general business clients with intellectual property needs.
+His diverse practice spans a number of related areas, including intellectual property, entertainment law, communications, advertising and marketing, and fashion and apparel, with particular expertise in the collective administration of copyright.
+Casey provides transactional advice and litigation counsel to a host of diverse clients in the music, film, television, broadcasting, theatre, advertising, literary, newspaper, visual arts, new media and fashion industries, as well as to a number of top Canadian universities and to general business clients with intellectual property needs.
 He also consults on negotiation strategy for businesses of all kinds.

 In addition, Casey’s specialized expertise is frequently sought by clients in relation to special projects and studies involving the exploitation and monetization of copyright in relation to new and emerging business models.
 He has also authored influential submissions and testified before committees of the Parliament of Canada, including on proposed amendments to the Copyright Act.

 An in-demand speaker at legal and business events, Casey has appeared at a host of conferences and seminars produced by organizations including: